DigiBP/Team-Bananas/README.md

 - Automate the rejection of candidates: after 14 days in the pipeline without anyone taking action, the candidates are rejected
 - If another error scenario is required: we can simulate "error" handling for the case the final candidate rejects the employment offer and the process isntance is left without candidates
 - iSaaS: Integromat (MAKE.com) possibly for starting process instances via a Google Form and posting the job ad to Twitter
+- Video interview: we only do a form for HR to leave the interview feedback (but do not automate the integration with video call tools)

 ## 💡 Considerations